Women's suffrage in Minnesota: Library and municipal suffrage

 Library suffrage was granted in 1885.
-Bills for municipal suffrage were occasionally introduced in state legislatures, but after 1900 constitutional amendment measures were adhered to, being introduced by friends of suffrage in nearly every session.
-Mrs. C. F. Lutz, St. Paul, and Mrs. Martha J. Thompson of Minneapolis each served two years as president of the state association, in the 1896-1900 period, when suffrage was still unpopular, though gaining friends steadily.
-About 1897 a group of Minneapolis woman physicians became identified with the local and state work, giving great impetus to the cause.
+Bills for municipal suffrage were occasionally introduced in the state legislature.
+Most notably a municipal suffrage bill put forth by Sylvanus Stockwell, which was 'indefinitely postponed' by the legislature.
+Mrs. C. F. Lutz of St. Paul, and Mrs. Martha J. Thompson of Minneapolis each served two years as president of the state association, in 1896-1900, when suffrage was still unpopular, though gaining popularity steadily.
+In 1897, a group of Minneapolis woman physicians became identified with the local and state suffrage movement.
 The leaders were Dr. Cora Smith Eaton, Dr. Ethel Edgerton Hurd, Dr. Annah Hurd, Dr. Bessie Parke Haines, and Dr. Margaret Koch.
-Dr. Eaton was largely instrumental in bringing the National Convention of 1901 to Minneapolis, and as Chairman of Arrangements, assisted by a group of workers, made that a memorable affair.
+Dr. Eaton was largely instrumental in bringing the Annual Convention of the National American Woman Suffrage Association of 1901 to Minneapolis, and as Chairman of Arrangements.
 The woman holding the longest record for active suffrage work was Dr. Ethel E. Hurd, who held many offices on state and local boards.